Termite identification guide for Idaho homeowners

 Frequently Asked Questions

-Key differences: Termites have straight antennae, thick waists, and equal-length wings.
-Carpenter ants have elbowed antennae, narrow waists, and unequal wings.
-Termites build mud tubes and leave rough galleries; carpenter ants create smooth galleries and expel sawdust (frass).
+Look at three things: antennae, waist, and wings.
+Termites have straight antennae, a thick waist, and four equal-length wings.
+Carpenter ants have elbowed antennae, a pinched waist, and front wings longer than back wings.
+Termites also build mud tubes and leave rough, soil-packed galleries.
+Carpenter ants leave smooth galleries and a small pile of sawdust-like frass.

-Mud tubes are pencil-thick tunnels made of soil and termite secretions that subterranean termites build to travel between their underground colony and above-ground wood.
-Finding mud tubes on your foundation indicates active or past termite activity and warrants immediate professional inspection.
+Mud tubes are pencil-thick tunnels made of soil and termite saliva that subterranean termites build to travel between their underground colony and the wood they eat.
+You typically find them on foundation walls, crawl space piers, or basement walls.
+A mud tube on your foundation means active or recent termite activity.
+Don't knock it down.
+A professional needs to see it intact to gauge the size of the colony.

 termitesidentificationwood damageIdahoBoise